Accepted development requirements for fisheries development

 Transition from self-assessable codes to accepted development requirements

-On/after 3 July, 2017, any development that is accepted development under the Planning Act must be completed in accordance with the below accepted development requirements.
+Any development that is accepted development under the Planning Act must be completed in accordance with the below accepted development requirements.

 The accepted development requirements are prepared under the Planning Act 2016 and the Fisheries Act 1994 and specify the requirements for development to be accepted development.

 For development to be accepted development it must comply with all of the requirements within the relevant accepted development requirements document.
 Ensure that the development complies with all requirements before proceeding.
 If the development does not comply, it is assessable development and a development application must be lodged with the State Assessment and Referral Agency (SARA).

 Waterway barrier works1 may inhibit the free movement of fish along waterways and onto floodplains, injure fish and affect fish health and habitat.
 Fish passage is an essential requirement for the survival and productivity of many species of Queensland fish.
 Reducing fish’s access to habitat reduces fisheries productivity.
 Some species must move into different habitats for breeding or rearing of young, or to access critical habitats for food and protection.

 Thousands of instream structures such as dams and culverts have been built on waterways throughout Queensland.
 The loss of access to habitat has caused the decline in distribution of native fish populations.
 It is therefore essential that the development of new, or raising of existing waterway barriers, in addition to maintenance of existing structures, are designed, constructed and operated to provide adequate fish passage.

 For work involving the constructing or raising of waterway barrier works that is accepted development, use: Accepted development requirements for operational work that is constructing or raising waterway barrier works (PDF, 2.2MB).